Generally in Accordance: New guidance and clarity for Precinct Structure Plan developments

 PSPs are flexible and effective tools that help planners and developers provide for complete communities.
 These new guidelines will help developers, decision makers and the community understand how applications are assessed and how permits and development approvals can be streamlined.

 For more information, refer to the Generally in Accordance: Guidance Note – April 2020 (PDF).

 The development of the Generally in Accordance Guidelines was supported and funded by the Streamlining for Growth Program.

-The Streamlining for Growth Program is funded by the Victorian State Government and managed by the VPA.
-It aims to provide support and capacity building for councils in regional Victoria and metropolitan Melbourne.
-Through the provision of targeted funding and staff resources, the program assists to unblock delays in the strategic planning system and speed up the delivery of projects that provide employment growth or increased housing choice, diversity and affordability.
+The Streamlining for Growth Program was funded by the Victorian State Government and managed by the VPA.
+It provided support and capacity building for councils in regional Victoria and metropolitan Melbourne.
+Through the provision of targeted funding and staff resources, the program assisted to unblock delays in the strategic planning system and speed up the delivery of projects that provide employment growth or increased housing choice, diversity and affordability.